et0and/portfolio-redux/content/projects/sophia.md

 <h3>User Flows</h3>

-After discovering the main features of Sophia, I created user flows to understand the steps my personas would follow to reach their goals.
+After discovering the main features of Sophia, user flows were created to understand the steps our personas would follow to reach their goals.

 <figure>
 <img src="/media/flow1.png" class="big-img" alt="User flow for accessing saved materials on Sophia."/>